Exploring Parameter-Efficient Fine-Tuning to Enable Foundation Models in Federated Learning: Experiments

-To verify the effectiveness of FedPEFT and answer the first research question (\textbf{RQ1}, \ref{sec:experiments}), we compare it with three baselines while monitoring the communication budget: a) Full fine-tuning of our default model (ViT-B).
+To verify the effectiveness of FedPEFT and answer the first research question (\textbf{RQ1}, Section~\ref{sec:experiments}), we compare it with three baselines while monitoring the communication budget: a) Full fine-tuning of our default model (ViT-B).
 We vary the number of participating clients to show different levels of communication requirements. b) Head-tuning.
-The communication cost of head-tuning is naturally lower than other methods, so we increase the participating clients to make it a stronger baseline. c) Fully fine-tune a light-weighted model (ShuffleNet V2 0.5$\times$ \citep{zhang_shufflenet_2017}) with a similar parameter scale.
+The communication cost of head-tuning is naturally lower than other methods, so we increase the participating clients to make it a stronger baseline. c) Fully fine-tune a light-weighted model (ShuffleNet V2 0.5$\times$ \cite{zhang_shufflenet_2017} for images and X3D-S~\cite{feichtenhofer2020x3d} for videos) with a similar communication overhead.

-As demonstrated in Table \ref{tab:main}, all FedPEFT methods achieve better results in many cases compared with other approaches, even with significantly fewer communicated parameters.
-We find that full fine-tuning needs at least \textbf{187$\times$} and \textbf{477$\times$} more parameters to reach and outperform FedPEFT on CIFAR-100, head-tuning lags behind most other approaches, and the ShuffleNet model only achieves $57\%$ and $84\%$ of accuracy on CIFAR-100 and PCAM with \textbf{2.4$\times$} the communication cost compared with FedPEFT-Bias.
+As demonstrated in Table~\ref{tab:main}, all FedPEFT methods achieve better results in many cases compared with other approaches, even with significantly fewer communicated parameters.
+We find that full fine-tuning needs several orders of magnitude of communication to achieve a comparable result with FedPEFT.
+For instance, it needs at least \textbf{187$\times$} and \textbf{477$\times$} more parameters to reach and outperform FedPEFT on CIFAR-100.
+Interestingly, full fine-tuning performs well on Resisc45 where the domain gap is smaller, even when the participating-client number is low.
+However, when the domain gap increases, more participating clients will be needed to outperform FedPEFT, and finally it fails to outperform FedPEFT even without reducing the participating-client number on PCam where a large domain gap exists.
+Meanwhile, head-tuning lags behind most other approaches, but the performance is stable with different levels of domain gap, while the ShuffleNet model only achieves $71\%$, $55\%$, and $89\%$ of accuracy on Resisc45, CIFAR-100, and PCam with \textbf{2.4$\times$} the communication cost compared with FedPEFT-Bias.
+Besides, the standard deviation of FedPEFT is lower than most other solutions, especially when the domain gap is large, showing the stability of FedPEFT.
+For the video domain, the conclusion is consistent.

-In Table~\ref{tab:speed}, we also report the total communication cost to reach reasonable target accuracies in each dataset.
-All FedPEFT prototypes only require megabytes level communication, while full fine-tuning requires gigabytes level communication, indicating the efficiency of FedPEFT.
-For the inter-prototype comparison, FedPEFT-Prompt stands out for its fast convergence speed.
+In Fig.~\ref{fig:comm}, we also report the server accuracy that can be achieved for each method given the communication budgets using CIFAR-100 as an example.
+The communication cost per communication round for full fine-tuning is even higher than the total communication cost for FedPEFT to converge to similar final server accuracy.
+Meanwhile, all FedPEFT prototypes only require megabytes level communication, while full fine-tuning requires gigabytes level communication to reach a given target accuracy (\eg, 85\% in Fig.~\ref{fig:comm}), showing the efficiency of FedPEFT.
+For the inter-prototype comparison, FedPEFT-Bias stands out for its highest efficiency.
 We provide further discussions on the performance of each prototype in Section~\ref{sec:cap}.